When it comes to skin care, you’ve probably heard the word collagen often and learned about the importance of what collagen does for your skin.

 Simple carbohydrates, including refined sugar and white bread, cause insulin levels to spike and create inflammation throughout the body.
 The inflammation produces enzymes that break down collagen and elastin fibers.
 This makes your skin look dull and wrinkled.

 Sugar molecules attach to the collagen and elastin fibers in your skin, in a process known as 'glycation'.
 This leads to the formation of glycation end products, which cause the protein fibers to become stiff, weak, and discolored.
-The presence of glycation end products also makes your skin more susceptible to the free radicals in UV rays and pollution.
+The presence of glycation end products also makes your skin more susceptible to the free radicals in UV rays and pollutants like cigarette smoke.

 How to Increase Elastin in the Skin